yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 In the beginning there was only void.
 Then a blog post beginning to be written.
-I breath profoundly to feel the weight the act I will accomplish.
+I breath profoundly to feel the weight of the act I will accomplish.
 A last tense moment and...
-I create the _Universe_.
+I _create_ the _Universe_.
 An incredible _Universe_ which will exists only the time of this read.
 I'm the _demiurge_ of this universe and you are its observer.

-I construct this world using only some simples rules.
+I construct this world using only simples rules.
 I decide that _real_ rules of this world will be the one we believe are _true_ for our world.
 Note the difference.
 For their world, everything we _believe_ today is _true_ for them.